dortania/OpenCore-Install-Guide/post-install/iservices.md

 So we'll need to verify NVRAM works, regardless if "it should work" as some firmwares can be more of a pain than others.

-Please refer to the [Emulated NVRAM](/post-install/nvram.md) section of the OpenCore Guide for both testing if you have working NVRAM and emulating it if you dont.
+Please refer to the [Emulated NVRAM](/post-install/nvram.md) section of the OpenCore Guide for both testing if you have working NVRAM and emulating it if you don't.

 ## Clean out old attempts